helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

 4. **Help and Documentation:**
    - The `--help` option must clearly describe how to use `start`, `stop`, `status`.

-5. **Tests & Verification:**
-   - The provided test suite will run commands and verify:
-     - Help output correctness.
-     - Proper start/stop/status functionality.
-     - Correct logging behavior (commands appear in the file as expected).
-     - Error handling for unknown commands and permissions issues.

-6. **Implementation Constraints:**
+5. **Implementation Constraints:**
    - Must use Python's standard libraries (e.g., `argparse` for CLI parsing).
    - Code should be clean, well-structured, and documented.
    - Include a README or instructions in the code repository.

 # IMPLEMENTATION
 Carefully read the provided tests (test cases and pseudo-code examples).
 Implement the `cmd-logger` tool so that all these tests pass.
-You may create any necessary files, such as:

-- `cmd_logger.py`: The main CLI implementation using `argparse`.
-- A script for logging logic (if separate from CLI code).
-- A `README.md` or similar document explaining installation and usage.
-- The logging mechanism for capturing executed commands (you may need to consider shell integration or a simulation for the sake of testing, depending on the environment).

-Ensure that after your implementation is complete, running the test suite as described (e.g., `pytest tests/test.py`) results in all tests passing successfully.
+Ensure that after your implementation is complete, all tests in app/tests/test.py are passing.